-The social impact assessment considered demographic; economic; landuse; sociocultural; institutional and biophysical change processes that are expected to occur during the various phases of the project.
+The social impact assessment considered demographic, economic, landuse, sociocultural, institutional and biophysical change processes that are expected to occur during the various phases of the project.

-Overall the demographic, biophysical and socio-cultural processes have a number of negative impacts.
+Overall the demographic, biophysical and socio-cultural processes are expected to experience a number of negative impacts.
 However all of these impacts can be mitigated successfully if effectively managed.
 Negative impacts are for the most part temporary in nature and expected to only last over the construction period.
 These can be further reduced should local labour be used for the construction.

-High expectations from the project are evident amongst the inhabitants of villages.
+High expectations of the project being realised are evident amongst the inhabitants of villages.
 These expectations are focused on job opportunities, not only for individuals, but also for service providers and contractors.
 Attitude formation against the project can be expected should these expectations not be met.